nicovandenhooff/personal-website/content/home/projects.md

 ### Data Visualization

 - I collected, analyzed, and visualized data on thousands of Machine Learning and Deep Learning GitHub repositories.
-I wrote [an article](https://towardsdatascience.com/exploring-the-most-popular-machine-learning-and-deep-learning-github-repositories-90b9ecf12be7) about this project that was published in Towards Data Science and selected as an "Editors Pick".
+I wrote [an article](https://towardsdatascience.com/exploring-the-most-popular-machine-learning-and-deep-learning-github-repositories-90b9ecf12be7) about this project that was published in Towards Data Science and selected as an "Editors Pick" and a "Hands on Tutorial".